 Core Web Vitals are a set of Google SEO targets relating to the speed, responsiveness and visual stability of a website; sites that meet them are likely to receive preferential treatment in search results.

-Now, it’s always much harder to ensure full compliance with Google targets like these when you’re dealing with a cloud product like Ecwid — simply because you don’t have much control over its code.
+Now, it’s always harder to ensure full compliance with Google targets like these when you’re dealing with a cloud product like Ecwid — simply because you don’t have much control over its code.

 It looks as though Ecwid is aware of the requirements and developing its product in a way that makes meeting them more likely — but you will have work to do too, by ensuring that all your images are fully optimized and use of third-party scripts and apps is kept to a minimum.